respondcreate/django-versatileimagefield/docs/writing_custom_sizers_and_filters.rst

 ``versatileimagefield`` – (i.e. ``versatileimagefield.py``)
 that are available at the 'top level' of each app on ``INSTALLED_APPS``.

-.. caution:: If your project is based on python 2.x you can prevent import problems.
+.. caution:: If your project is based on python 2.x you can prevent import problems
-    Use ``from __future__ import absolute_import`` in all files related to custom filters and models other project files that import versatileimagefield modules.
+    by including ``from __future__ import absolute_import`` at the top of any files related to your custom sizer/filter.

 Here's an example: